Santa with Muscles: Plot

-The movie starts off with Elizabeth (Aria Curzon) writing a letter to Santa, explaining that the citizens of Lakeville have left because of an evil scientist named Ebner Frost (Ed Begley Jr.) who plans to buy the orphanage.
+The movie starts off with Elizabeth writing a letter to Santa, explaining that the citizens of Lakeville have left because of an evil scientist named Ebner Frost, who plans to buy the orphanage.
 He bullies Mr. Rini into selling his shoe store with the help of his henchmen, Drs.
 Blight, Watt, Flint, and Vial.
 Rini relents, and the orphanage is the last to be targeted.

-Blake Thorn (Hulk Hogan), a conceited self-made millionaire who sells bodybuilding supplements and equipment that have his picture on them, practices exercises with his staff before joining up with his paintball squad.
-He is targeted by police including an officer named Hinkley (Clint Howard) after he and his friends are caught speeding.
-Abandoning them, he hides out at a shopping mall that is waiting for their mall Santa to show, and changes into a Santa costume.
-He manages to trick Hinkley and another officer at first who are looking for him, until Hickey spots Thorn’s paintball uniform and gives chase again.
-Blake hides out in a garbage chute, but as the officers leave a janitor throws a big Christmas display that knocks Blake out and sends him down to the bottom floor.
-An elf named Lenny (Don Stark) assumes him to be another drunk mall Santa and proceeds to rob him from his money, until he realizes that he’s hit the jackpot upon finding Blake’s ID.
+Blake Thorn, a conceited self-made millionaire who sells bodybuilding supplements and equipment that have his picture on them, practices exercises with his staff before joining up with his paintball squad.
+He is targeted by police, including an officer named Hinkley, after he and his friends are caught speeding.
+Abandoning them, he hides out at a shopping mall that is waiting for its mall Santa to show, and changes into a Santa costume.
+He manages to trick Hinkley and another officer at first, who are looking for him, until Hickey spots Thorn’s paintball uniform and gives chase again.
+Blake hides out in a garbage chute, but as the officers leave, a janitor throws a big Christmas display that knocks Blake out and sends him down to the bottom floor.
+An elf named Lenny assumes him to be another drunk mall Santa and proceeds to rob him of his money until he realizes that he’s hit the jackpot upon finding Blake’s ID.
 Blake has no memory of his name when he comes to, but Lenny convinces him that he’s Santa.

-Blake assumes the identity of mall Santa for the kids, until he sees two people steal money that has been set aside to help the orphanage.
-Santa battles the two crooks, and gets a rousing applause by the long line of people at the mall.
-Upon seeing a picture of the orphanage, Blake goes to visit the orphanage, and helps out after Blight almost runs his ice cream truck over Clayton (Garret Morris).
-Blake meets Leslie (Robin Curtis) and the last three children remaining: Taylor (Adam Wylie), Sarah (Mila Kunis) and Elizabeth.
+Blake assumes the identity of the mall Santa for the kids until he sees two people steal money set aside to help the orphanage.
+Santa battles the two crooks and gets rousing applause from the long line of people at the mall.
+Upon seeing a picture of the orphanage, Blake visits and helps out after Blight almost runs his ice cream truck over Clayton.
+Blake meets Leslie and the last three children remaining: Taylor, Sarah, and Elizabeth.
 He is interviewed by the news when the local papers refer to Blake/Santa as ’Santa with Muscles’.
 It is also revealed that Lenny owes a sum of money to both Frost and Blight, and Frost wants Lenny to get the Santa out of the orphanage, not realizing that Santa is Blake.